 The DMAIC methodology follows a road map of five steps to improve the targeted performance and reduce process variation.
 Click here to learn more about the tools commonly applied in a DMAIC project.
 Each of the phases has additional modules to indicate the inputs and outputs for each.

-The NEWEST MATERIAL for SEPTEMBER 2014 also includes the following new or updated pages:
+The NEWEST MATERIAL for JANUARY 2015 includes the following updated pages.

 Learning all of the Six Sigma material through any certification course or tutorial can be overwhelming and challenging.